 Final thoughts…

-Age-blind hiring is a progressive approach that removes age-related biases from the recruitment process.
+Age-blind hiring is a progressive approach that aims to remove age-related biases from the recruitment process.
 By focusing solely on skills, qualifications, and experience, organisations can promote diversity, reduce discrimination, and ensure that candidates are evaluated based on merit rather than age.

 Do you use blind hiring practices?
-If so, how successful has it been so far?
+If so, how successful have they been so far?
 We’d be interested to hear from you in the comments below.